clach04/puren_tonbo/README.md

   * [OpenKeychain (for Android)](https://github.com/open-keychain/open-keychain)
     can encrypt/decrypt files and the clipboard, as well as Share-To Intent.

+  * EncryptedNotepad2 (cross platform) from https://github.com/ivoras/EncryptedNotepad2/
+      * According to https://github.com/ivoras/EncryptedNotepad2/issues/4 should be compatible.

 #### OpenSSL 1.1.0 AES

 OpenSSL 1.1.0+ compatible (with a very small subset of options).